 5. If You’re Not Sure What Else To Do

 The MBA is not an easy journey – it’s full of complex business content, assessments and challenges, and sees those with great dedication achieve the degree.
 If you’re at a crossroads in your career, you probably shouldn’t do an MBA if you are unsure what else to pursue.
 As discussed above, MBA students must have clear goals in mind, and these goals will help them to persevere to achieve the qualification.
 While it is okay to be unsure, it is a significant commitment to undertake the MBA, so make sure you’ve given it thought, done your research, and discussed it with your support network before enrolling.

 An increase in salary is a really common goal sought by MBA students, and it is a great goal to have as it signifies the desire for career progression, to increase responsibilities or be recognised for the commitment and knowledge gained from the MBA.
 However, if it is your only reason for pursuing the degree, you may want to think carefully about where you want it to take you.
 It’s no secret that the ROI potential of the MBA is huge, but you should ensure that your MBA journey is more meaningful than just money.
-Ask yourself whether you’d be happy in a role that has good remuneration but is not so fulfilling.
 Job satisfaction is integral to overall happiness, so it’s a really important factor to consider when deciding your future.
+Explore more MBA articles.

 As AIB CEO, Jo has almost 20 years’ experience in senior operations and has held multiple c-suite positions at some of Australia’s most iconic companies including iSelect and Compare The Market.
 Jo’s academic qualifications include a bachelor’s degree in communications, complemented by an MBA completed in 2010.
 Connect with Jo on LinkedIn